Skip to content

 This article outlines the possible outcomes if someone drinks alcohol while taking the prescription medication Flagyl.
 Although it is one of the lesser-known drugs, it is a solid antibiotic prescribed to treat various bacterial and parasitic infections.

-• Since the liver and intestines process and break down this drug in the body, side effects primarily impact the gastrointestinal system, including nausea, vomiting, diarrhea, stomach cramps, and constipation.
+• Since both are break down by the body, combination primarily impacts the gastrointestinal system, including nausea, vomiting, diarrhea, stomach cramps, and constipation.

-• The liver also metabolizes alcohol.
-Between two and eight percent of one alcoholic beverage is excreted through sweat and urine.
+• Between two and eight percent of one drink is excreted through sweat and urine.
 The liver metabolizes the remaining percentage.

-Initially, alcohol is a toxic chemical called acetaldehyde, a form of formaldehyde converted to acetyl radicals.
-When someone drinks too much alcohol, the liver cannot keep up with converting acetaldehyde into acetyl radicals.
+Initially, it is a toxic chemical called acetaldehyde, a form of formaldehyde converted to acetyl radicals.
+When someone drinks too much, digestion and processing cannot keep up with converting acetaldehyde into acetyl radicals.

-• Accumulating acetaldehyde in the bloodstream can lead to vomiting, hangovers, or, worst of all, alcohol poisoning.
+• Accumulating acetaldehyde in the bloodstream can lead to vomiting, hangovers, or, worst of all, poisoning.

-Although it is not advisable, drinking a beer or a small glass of wine while taking Flagyl typically causes side effects in most people, such as;
+Although it is not advisable, even drinking a single beer or a small glass of wine while taking this prescription can cause;

 • Nausea